bcgsc/mavis/docs/source/theory.rst

 Paired-end Reads: Flanking evidence ......................................

-One of the most confusing parts about working with :term:`contig` and paired-end reads is relating them to the breakpoint so that you can determine which types will support an event.
+One of the most confusing parts about working with contig and paired-end reads is relating them to the breakpoint so that you can determine which types will support an event.
 The flanking read types we outline here are similarly described by `IGV <http://software.broadinstitute.org/software/igv/interpreting_insert_size>`_.
 We have used similar coloring for the read pairs in the following diagrams to